Dimitrolito/avalanche-wallet/guides/using_cypress.md

 ## Actions and Logging

 -   You can see actions and there logs and running [here](https://github.com/ava-labs/avalanche-wallet-internal/actions)
-    -   git action logging doesnt do well live, as of this you have to refresh the logs to see them as they run
+    -   git action logging doesn't do well live, as of this you have to refresh the logs to see them as they run

 ## Cypress config